vamsi1281977/Project-Euler-Lite/README.md

 21. Computing the sum of proper divisors of a number from its prime factorization is a well known result in elementary number theory.
 The answer is: 31626.
 22. A problem of a different flavor.
 A programming environment with builtin sort function is preferable.
 The answer is: 871198282.
 23. Solving this problem is easy if you have already solved problem 21.
 The answer is: 4179871.
+24. There are ways of solving this problem without enumerating the first million permutations.
+Simply enumerating the permutations using standard library is enough.
+Consider a programming environment with a permutations or next_permutation function available.
+The answer is: 2783915460.